'In Spite of Heroin': Area mom pens book about surviving twin...

 Chase self-published "In Spite of Heroin" through AuthorHouse, but now has a marketing team through them that is set to launch a publicity tour.

 "They (AuthorHouse marketers) were astonished at the quality and the fact that it's so relevant, so they said it'll be advertised in the New York Times Book Review in early 2017," said Chase, "and that's where every person making a decision about what books to carry in their stores looks, so by putting it on there we're hopefully putting it on the fast track."
-Chase now has her book in a few local stores (including Emma Jean's in Detroit Lakes) and sells them on her website (chasedana.com), but is also doing book signings at various locations, including Vergas and Perham.
+Chase now has her book in a few local stores (including Emma Jean's in Detroit Lakes) and sells them on her website (chasedana.com), but is also doing book signings at various locations, including on at Emma Jean's Boutique in Detroit Lakes Monday, Dec.
+12 from 4 p.m. to 7 p.m. with a reading at 5:15 p.m. and Q& A following.
+She will also be in Vergas and Perham for upcoming signings.
 (All book signings can be found on Chase's website.)

 Once she is finished with her portion of self-promotion, she'll be teamed up with a publicist for 12 weeks for a global campaign in which 5,000 press releases will be sent out to English-speaking countries and attempts will be made to get on national programs to promote the book - a book Chase and her sons believe is much-needed with the opiate epidemic that has plagued the country.